Session Handling in Lucee

 this.sessionStorage="memory";

-• [cache-name] - Name of an existing cache (e.g., Redis, Memcached).
-Ideal for distributed systems requiring high performance.
+• [cache-name] - e.g. Redis, Memcached.
+Ideal for distributed systems.

 Distributed Storage